barryclark/jekyll-now/_posts/2017-08-10-imputing-covariance-matrices-for-multi-variate-meta-analysis.md

 {% endhighlight %}
 As requested, effects are assumed to be equi-correlated with r = 0.7.

-If the data are sorted in order of the cluster id's, then the list of matrices returned by `impute_covariance_matrix()` can be fed directly into the `rma.mv` function in metafor (as I demonstrate below).
+If the data are sorted in order of the cluster IDs, then the list of matrices returned by `impute_covariance_matrix()` can be fed directly into the `rma.mv` function in metafor (as I demonstrate below).
 However, if the data are not sorted by `cluster`, then feeding in the list of matrices will not work correctly.
 Instead, the full $$N \times N$$ variance-covariance matrix (where $$N$$ is the total number of effect size estimates) will need to be calculated so that the rows and columns appear in the correct order.
-To address this, the function includes an optional argument, `return_list`, which determines whether to output a list of matrices (one matrix per study/cluster) or a single matrix corresponding to the full variance-covariance matrix across all studies.
+To address this possibility, the function includes an optional argument, `return_list`, which determines whether to output a list of matrices (one matrix per study/cluster) or a single matrix corresponding to the full variance-covariance matrix across all studies.
 By default, `return_list` tests for whether the `cluster` argument is sorted and returns the appropriate form.
-The argument can also be set by the user, if for example the user wants to have the list of matrices even though the clusters are not in order.
+The argument can also be set directly by the user.

 Here's what happens if we feed in the data in a different order: